The apostle John records Jesus’ last moments of life on the cross in John 19:28-30.

 John Calvin writes that this “vinegar” or sour wine was given to hasten death.

-I agree with those who think (and, indeed, the custom is proved by histories) that it was a kind of beverage usually administered for the purpose of accelerating the death of wretched malefactors, when they had undergone sufficient torture.[i]
+I agree with those who think (and, indeed, the custom is proved by histories) that it was a kind of beverage usually administered for the purpose of accelerating the death of wretched malefactors, when they had undergone sufficient torture.[1]

-John writes that after suffering on the cross for some time and near the end of His life, Jesus said “I thirst.”
-Apparently in response to this statement, one of the bystanders offered Jesus, from a jar of sour wine nearby, “a sponge full of the sour wine” (Matt.
+John writes that after suffering on the cross for some time and near the end of His life, Jesus said, “I thirst.”
+Apparently, in response to this statement, one of the bystanders offered Jesus, from a jar of sour wine nearby, “a sponge full of the sour wine” (Matt.
 27:48).
-After receiving the sour wine, Jesus stated “It is finished.
-Luke adds that after this statement, Jesus said “Father, into your hands I commit my spirit!”
+After receiving the sour wine, Jesus stated, “It is finished.
+Luke adds that after this statement, Jesus said, “Father, into your hands I commit my spirit!”
 (Luke 23:46).

 IT IS FINISHED

-John began chapter 17 of his gospel with the High Priestly Prayer which Jesus prayed to the Father just prior to His betrayal by Judas Iscariot in the Garden of Gethsemane located on the northwestern slope of the Mount of Olives.
+John began chapter 17 of his gospel with the High Priestly Prayer, which Jesus prayed to the Father just before His betrayal by Judas Iscariot in the Garden of Gethsemane located on the northwestern slope of the Mount of Olives.
 Jesus told of the Father giving Him authority over all humanity to give eternal life to all the Father’s elect (v.
 2).
 He asked for the Father to glorify Him (v.
 1) since the Son had “accomplished the work that you gave me to do” (v.
 4).

 FINAL THOUGHTS

-Christ’s most important work of the redemption of the Father’s chosen ones from the condemnation of sin was finished.
-It was finished 1) when He earned His merited righteousness by living a perfect sinless life which became the ground for God’s justification of believers whose salvation will be consummated when Christ “will appear a second time…to save those who are eagerly waiting for him” (Heb.
-9:28); and 2) when He paid the redemptive price by His death on the cross which was imminent when He said “It is finished.”
-The works of Christ necessary for believers’ salvation to eternal life with God in heaven was completed and the future aspects of God’s plan of salvation that would be the consummation of all the promises of the gospel message were already foreordained and set in motion.
-Truly, Christ’s work in God’s plan of redemption was finished as He spoke these words.
+Christ’s most important work of redeeming the Father’s chosen ones from the condemnation of sin was finished.
+It was finished 1) when He earned His merited righteousness by living a perfect, sinless life, which became the ground for God’s justification of believers whose salvation will be consummated when Christ “will appear a second time…to save those who are eagerly waiting for him” (Heb.
+9:28); and 2) when He paid the redemptive price by His death on the cross which was imminent when He said, “It is finished.”

-[i] John Calvin, John Calvin’s Complete Commentaries: The Gospel of John, Trans.
+[1] John Calvin, John Calvin’s Complete Commentaries: The Gospel of John, Trans.
 William Pringle, Kindle (1847-1850).